TV And Film Veteran Joseph Campanella Dies At 93

 Notable film roles included a starring role in the 1972 horror classic Ben (a young Michael Jackson famously sang the title song about a rat) and 1979’s Meteor.
 Joseph Campanella’s last listed role was in 2009 in the movie Lost Dream.

 Joseph Campanella followed in the footsteps of his older brother, Frank Campanella, who was also an actor.
-In fact, Joseph once said his successful older sibling, who went on to appear in blockbuster films like Death Wish II, The Godfather: Part II and Pretty Woman, put the acting bug in his ear.
+In fact, Joseph once said his successful older sibling, who went on to appear in blockbuster films like Death Wish II, The Godfather: Part II, and Pretty Woman, put the acting bug in his ear.

 “He always wanted to be an actor and kind of influenced me,” Joseph said, according to the Mirror.

-Joseph also revealed that his parents spoke mostly Italian at home when he was growing up in New York City, so he and his brothers Frank and Phillip grew up speaking Italian before speaking English.
+Joseph also revealed that his parents spoke mostly Italian at home when he was growing up in New York City, so he and his brothers, Frank and Phillip, grew up speaking Italian before speaking English.

 Joseph Campanella is survived by his wife of 53 years, Jill, as well as their seven sons and eight grandchildren.

-You can see Joseph Campanella walking his TV daughter down the aisle on the sitcom One Day at a Time in the video below.
+You can see Joseph Campanella walking his TV daughter down the aisle on the sitcom, One Day at a Time, in the video below.